-If you want to display sensitive information, such as card numbers, in your front-end, you’ll need to interact with our Partner Secure Elements (PSE) service.
+If you want to display sensitive information (such as card numbers or PINs) in your front-end, you’ll need to interact with our Partner Secure Elements (PSE) service.
 The easiest way to do this is by using the PSE SDK from Gnosis Pay.To initialize the SDK, you’ll need:

 An App ID provided to you upon registration with Gnosis Pay